 Life insurance can be expensive, but it doesn’t have to be.
 Term life policies for younger, non-smoking insureds have premiums as low as $200 per year.
 Whole life policies, which have a built-in savings component, will cost more — $3,000 to $5,000 or more annually depending on the age and health of the insured.
 Term life insurance is often acceptable when the policyholder needs a large amount of coverage for income replacement.
 Whole life and other types of permanent life coverage are suitable when the goal is to pass on an inheritance or supplement retirement savings.

 Group life insurance is free or low-cost coverage offered through an employer or other organization.
 While group life insurance is affordable, it has some drawbacks.
-Notably, group life is typically offered only in low, default amounts.
+Notably, group life is typically offered only in low, default amounts, typically $50,000 or one to two times the employee’s annual salary.
 That usually means the coverage won’t be well aligned with an individual policyholder’s financial needs.

 Life insurance premiums for women are about 30% lower than life insurance premiums for men of the same age and general health.
 Insurance carriers charge women less because they have a longer average lifespan.
 This means it’s more likely a woman’s policy will lapse or be surrendered before the death benefit is paid.

 Standard life insurance generally requires the applicant to submit to a medical exam.
 While getting blood drawn and answering personal lifestyle questions is never great fun, it’s to the applicant’s benefit to comply.
 Insurance providers set premiums based on risk, and risk is much lower for the healthier individual.
 If the insurance carrier can’t verify the applicant’s health status, the premiums will be set high to compensate for the uncertainty.